cyberoblivion/co-blog/_posts/2025-05-02-git-tips-and-tricks.markdown

 - Run Linux command-line tools alongside Windows applications
 - Keep your `~/dev/` directory structure and workflow intact
 - Switch seamlessly between PowerShell and bash
+- Get significantly better performance with tools like [Claude Code](https://claude.ai/code), which runs much faster and more reliably in a native Linux environment

 Think of it as the best of both worlds; Windows for your desktop apps and gaming, Linux for your development workflow.
-We'll walk through installation, configuration, and integrating WSL with VS Code, Windows Terminal, and your existing Windows tools.
+We'll walk through installation, configuration, and integrating WSL with VS Code, Windows Terminal, Claude Code, and your existing Windows tools.

+If you've been frustrated with slow builds, flaky scripts, or tool compatibility issues on Windows, WSL solves most of those problems.
+AI coding assistants like Claude Code particularly benefit from the native Linux environment; faster file operations, better shell integration, and native Unix tooling make the experience dramatically smoother.

 Stay tuned for that deep dive.
 It's a game changer for developers who need both ecosystems.